Trinity Hall, Cambridge

 History, tourist information, and nearby accommodation

-Trinity Hall (not be confused with its larger cousin Trinity College) is a delightful and largely overlooked gem among Cambridge colleges It was founded in 1350 by Bishop Bateman of Norwich.
+Trinity Hall (not to be confused with its larger cousin Trinity College) is a delightful and largely overlooked gem among Cambridge colleges.
+The college was founded in 1350 by Bishop Bateman of Norwich.

 About Trinity Hall

 Address: Trinity Lane, Cambridge, Cambridgeshire, England, CB2 1TJ